$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Introduction

-In particular, new measurements on associated production of $Z^0$ boson and b-jet (denoted as $Z^0\,+\,$b-jet) in p+p collisions at the LHC have been performed by ATLAS and CMS~\cite{Aad:2011jn,Chatrchyan:2012vr,Chatrchyan:2013zja,Chatrchyan:2013zna,Aad:2014dvb,Chatrchyan:2014dha,Khachatryan:2016iob}, since the final state b-jet associated with $Z^0$ boson is the dominant background of the associated production of Higgs and $Z^0$ bosons ($Z^0+H\rightarrow Z+b\bar{b}$) within the standard model(SM)~\cite{Chatrchyan:2012ww} and can test many physics scenarios beyond the SM which predict new generation mechanism of b quarks and $Z^0$ bosons~\cite{Chatrchyan:2013zja}.
-It is noted that in heavy-ion collisions, on one hand, the $Z^0$ boson tagged b-jet, since the initial energy of b quark is well gauged by the vector boson and then its energy loss can be directly obtained, better suits to explore quenching of heavy flavor jet than the inclusive b-jet.
-On the other hand, the dead cone effect of heavy flavor quarks has attracted intense investigations~\cite{Dokshitzer:2001zm,Zhang:2003wk,Armesto:2003jh,Sharma:2009hn}, though by comparing the $R_{AA}$ of inclusive jet with b-jet as well as the $p_T$ imbalance ($x_J$) of inclusive di-jet with $b\bar{b}$ di-jet, experimental measurements have not found direct evidence~\cite{Chatrchyan:2013exa,Khachatryan:2016jfl,Sirunyan:2018jju}, except some indication that B mesons, via $B\rightarrow J/\Psi$ channel, might undergo smaller suppression than D-mesons and light hadrons in A+A collisions~\cite{Khachatryan:2016ypw}.
-The possible reasons for this puzzle can be manifold, while the large contribution of gluon-initiated b-parton processes may contaminate many attempts of solving the puzzle.
-Previous studies in Ref.~\cite{Kartvelishvili:1995fr,Neufeld:2010fj} have shown that the dominant contribution of $Z^0$ tagged jet is quark-initiated jet, and the study of $Z^0\,+\,$b-jet in HIC, especially their different medium modifications from that of $Z^0\,+\,$jet provide a very useful tool to directly address the mass effect between light-quark jet and massive bottom jet.
-Nevertheless, so far studies on the associated production of b-jet and $Z^0$ boson in nucleus-nucleus collisions are still lacking.
+In particular, new measurements of the associated production of the $Z^0$ boson and b-jet (denoted as $Z^0\,+\,$b-jet) in p+p collisions at the LHC have been performed by ATLAS and CMS~\cite{Aad:2011jn,Chatrchyan:2012vr,Chatrchyan:2013zja,Chatrchyan:2013zna,Aad:2014dvb,Chatrchyan:2014dha,Khachatryan:2016iob}, since the final state b-jet associated with the $Z^0$ boson is the dominant background of the associated production of Higgs and $Z^0$ bosons ($Z^0+H\rightarrow Z+b\bar{b}$) within the standard model (SM)~\cite{Chatrchyan:2012ww} and can test many physics scenarios beyond the SM that predict new generation mechanism of b quarks and $Z^0$ bosons~\cite{Chatrchyan:2013zja}.
+It is noted that in HIC, the $Z^0$ boson tagged b-jet (as the initial energy of the b quark is well gauged by the vector boson and thus its energy loss can be directly obtained) is particularly suitable for exploring the quenching of the heavy flavor jet~\cite{Kartvelishvili:1995fr}.
+The ``dead-cone'' effect~\cite{ALICE:2021aqk} of heavy quarks in QGP may lead to a smaller energy loss compared to light flavors, which is known as the mass effect of jet quenching and has attracted intense investigations ~\cite{Dokshitzer:2001zm,Zhang:2003wk,Armesto:2003jh,Sharma:2009hn,Xing:2019xae,Djordjevic:2014yka}.
+At the particle level, the latest measurements indicate that the yield of the B meson appears to be less suppressed than that of the D meson in nucleus-nucleus collisions~\cite{Khachatryan:2016ypw,STAR:2021uzu,PHENIX:2022wim}.
+However, no clear evidence was found at the full-jet level in the previous experimental measurements, such as the comparison of the $R_{AA}$ between the inclusive jet and b-jet~\cite{Chatrchyan:2013exa,Khachatryan:2016jfl} and the comparison of the $p_T$ imbalance ($x_J$) between inclusive dijets and $b\bar{b}$ dijets~\cite{Sirunyan:2018jju}, except for some preliminary indication in the recent measurement implemented by the ATLAS collaboration \cite{ATLAS:2022fgb}.
+The possible reasons for this can be manifold; e.g., the large contribution of gluon-initiated b-parton processes may thwart the attempts at solving the problem.
+Previous studies~\cite{Kartvelishvili:1995fr,Neufeld:2010fj} have indicated that the dominant contribution of the $Z^0$ tagged jet is a quark-initiated jet, and the study of $Z^0\,+\,$b-jet in HIC, especially its different medium modifications compared with that of $Z^0\,+\,$jet, will provide a very useful tool to directly address the mass effect between the light-quark jet and massive bottom jet.
+Nevertheless, thus far, studies on the associated production of the b-jet and $Z^0$ boson in nucleus-nucleus collisions are lacking.